 Can I Unsend an Email in Gmail After 10 Minutes?

-The Undo Send feature only puts a delay in sending your emails.
+The “Undo Send” feature only delays sending your emails.
 You can’t unsend an email after the 30-second delay has passed.
 Gmail has no option to recall an email.
 Outlook can be more forgiving, but only for internal company emails.

 Recall an Email in Gmail

-Even though it’s far from perfect, it can be a lifesaver for many people as it can be highly frustrating when you click send and realize you forgot to add one tiny bit of detail.
+Gmail is a fantastic email messaging platform with many features to ease users’ use.
+The “Undo Send” option is one of them.
+After sending an email, it gives you a period when you can recall the message sent.
+Even though it’s far from perfect, it can be a lifesaver for many people, as it can be highly frustrating when you click send and realize you forgot to add one tiny bit of detail.
 This feature allows you to avoid such issues.